 Step 5.
 If the need arises, you can also create custom chords.

 Setting up Song Parameters

 You can set up various song parameters like metronome, tempo, count-in, Key and time signature from the Song setting tab.
 Song Settings can be reached by tapping on Song Settings icon, which looks like a Wrench, once in the menu, various parameters listed above can be individually optimized.

 Making sections of your song will help you to copy-paste or move around certain sections like intro, verse, chorus etc., as you desire.
-Each of these sections are named with letters and by default a song contains 8-bar repeating sections in GarageBand.
-You can then add more sections to the existing one’s or adjust length of sections already created.
+Each of these sections is named with letters and by default, a song contains 8-bar repeating sections in GarageBand.
+You can then add more sections to the existing ones or adjust the length of sections already created.
 All this can be done by tapping on the Song Section Button located on the right edge of the ruler, as highlighted in the image below.

 Altering the length of Song Section

-You can alter length of each section present or created by following the steps below:
+You can alter the length of each section present or create by following the steps below:

 Step 1.
 Tap on Song section button as highlighted in the image above.

 Step 2.
 From the various Sections labeled as letters, Tap on, let’s say “Section A”.